 The dignity and the soul of the prostitute

-Romina describes how in this explotaitive business of prostitution, the dignity of the woman is hard to be seen: “The humanity and dignity behind the woman who is bought for sex, is often failed to be recognised by the man who pays for sex.”
+Romina describes how in this exploitative business of prostitution, the dignity of the woman is hard to be seen.
+“The humanity and dignity behind the woman who is bought for sex is often failed to be recognised by the man who pays for sex.”

-She also describes how difficult it is for the prostituted woman to express her pain: “The woman in prostitution is silent for various reasons, she is hardly ever provided with the occasion to voice the truths about her life, since this would affect the sex trade.
+She also describes how difficult it is for the prostituted woman to express her pain.
+“The woman in prostitution is silent for various reasons.
+She is hardly ever provided with the occasion to voice the truths about her life.
+This happens since it would affect the sex trade.
 Her silence is the consequence of threats, fear, shame, and dissociation.
 Just as the silence of women in abusive relationships should not be misunderstood, so should not the silence of the prostituted woman be misunderstood as consenting to prostitution (Farely, 2004).”

 In all that time I never once saw a way out but when I was nearly 40 years old, a customer threw me out of his car.
 My dress got caught in the door and he dragged me six blocks along the ground, tearing all the skin off my face and the side of my body.